vmware/terraform-provider-tanzu-mission-control/docs/resources/image_policy.md

 ### Required

 - `name` (String) Name of the image policy
-- `scope` (Block List, Min: 1, Max: 1) Scope for the custom, security, image, network and namespace quota policy, having one of the valid scopes for custom, security and namespace quota policy: cluster, cluster_group or organization and valid scopes for image and network policy: workspace or organization. (see [below for nested schema](#nestedblock--scope))
+- `scope` (Block List, Min: 1, Max: 1) Scope for the custom, security, image, network, namespace quota and mutation policy, having one of the valid scopes for custom, security, mutation, and namespace quota policy: cluster, cluster_group or organization and valid scopes for image and network policy: workspace or organization. (see [below for nested schema](#nestedblock--scope))
 - `spec` (Block List, Min: 1, Max: 1) Spec for the image policy (see [below for nested schema](#nestedblock--spec))

 ### Optional